 What is the deadly coronavirus illness now blamed for 17 deaths in China?

+U.S. health officials confirmed the first case in the U.S. on Tuesday, in a man in his 30s who had recently traveled from Wuhan, China, to Seattle.
+Officials said Wednesday that the man had at least 16 close contacts with other individuals before he was placed in isolation.

-On Monday, a Chinese scientist confirmed that there can be human-to-human transmission of the respiratory illness.
-Officials in Hubei province, where the epicenter city of Wuhan is located, said Wednesday the death toll from the coronavirus had risen to 17.
+On Monday, a Chinese scientist confirmed that there can be human-to-human transmission of the flu-like illness.
+As of Thursday, the death toll from the coronavirus stood at 17, all of those victims in China.

 What is a coronavirus?